Tennessee judge illegally jailed Black children using fake law, report says - NewsBreak

 Davenport, the sole Rutherford County Juvenile judge, is also facing scrutiny over a “filter system” which allegedly allowed jail staff to determine which children to hold.

-Under the filter system, police would bring children they arrested straight to jail, where staff could decided whether or not to hold the them until their detention hearing, which might take days, the report found.
+Under the filter system, police would bring children they arrested straight to jail, where staff could decide whether or not to hold them until their detention hearing, which might take days, the report found.
 Children who had done something as minor as skipping school might find themselves behind bars.

 “That is horrible abuse of power,” Johnson said.
 “We have the Administrative Office of the Courts, I believe they should take action and investigate.”